SenseNet/sensenet/docs/snadmin-builtin-steps.md

     substringBefore="," />
 ```
  The selected value is customizable with the following modifier functions (in execution order):
-1. `SubstringBefore`: cuts the value at the given string's first occurence and returns the left side.
+1. `SubstringBefore`: cuts the value at the given string's first occurrence and returns the left side.
-2. `SubstringAfter`: cuts the value at the given string's first occurence and returns the right side.
+2. `SubstringAfter`: cuts the value at the given string's first occurrence and returns the right side.
 #### For example:
 If the selected value is "`First, second, third`", the modifier functions will convert the result to:
 - `substringBefore=", "`: "First".